 Apps are my personal favorite for managing money.
 I like to be able to see what I have coming in, what’s going out and where it’s going from my phone.

 Acorns doesn’t charge any trade fees or account minimums.
-If that sounds good, head here to open your account and start saving your spare change for just $1 a month.
+If that sounds good, head here to open your account and get $5 to start investing!

 Impulse spending is one of the worst money habits you can fall into.
 Because it’s so easy to spend money without planning it or even thinking about it.